SiteGround WordPress Hosting Review – Plus Which Hosting Plan To Choose?

 As you can see, if you want to host more than one website on your account, you’ll need to look beyond the entry-level StartUp plan.
 Also, as well as the allowances listed above, the GoGeek plan includes some additional useful features and tools, while also providing you with greater resources to improve the performance of your website.

-Websites hosted on the top-level plan also get access to extra levels of caching, further positioning the GoGeek plan as a potentially good choice for those seeking a fast-loading website on a budget.
-However, the test results you’ll see later on in this StartUp vs GoGeek comparison will show whether or not paying more actually does get you a faster website.
+Websites hosted on the top-level plan also get access to extra levels of caching — further positioning the GoGeek plan as a potentially good choice for those seeking a fast-loading website on a budget.
+However, the test results you’ll see later in this comparison will show whether or not paying more actually does get you a faster website.

 With SiteGround, there aren’t any data transfer — also known as bandwidth — limits.
 Instead, the number of monthly visits your site receives is used as a reference point to help you to choose the right plan according to your traffic levels.
 However, although there are no limits on bandwidth and number of visits, there are other limits in place.

-These limits and allocations are covered in more detail later on in the WordPress Optimized Servers section of this review, but, to summarise, they cover the inode usage — something you can track yourself through your control panel.
+These limits and allocations are covered in more detail later on in the WordPress Optimized Hosting section of this review, but, to summarize, they cover the inode usage (the number of files or folders on your account), which you can track yourself through your account area.

 Now, let’s explore exactly what you get access to with the SiteGround StartUp and GoGeek plans — and what their main differences are.

-What the SiteGround StartUp and GoGeek Plans Have to Offer
+What the StartUp and GoGeek Plans Have to Offer

 We’ll now explore the features of these plans — and their differences — to help you to decide whether StartUp or GoGeek is right for you.